RateOrchard

 $230,000

-• Assistant Professor at THE UNIVERSITY OF TEXAS RIO GRANDE VALLEY
+• ASSITANT PROFESSOR at THE UNIVERSITY OF TEXAS RIO GRANDE VALLEY

-• Research Assistant Professor at Texas A&M University
+• Instructional Assistant Professor at Texas A&M University

 Source: U.S. Department of Labor, Office of Foreign Labor Certification.
 Disclosed wages reflect what employers attested to pay; actual paid wages may differ.
 Only certified filings are shown — denied and withdrawn cases are excluded.